Quantum state tomography, entanglement detection and Bell violation prospects in weak decays of massive particles: Monte Carlo Simulations

 As we vary the signal fraction for $H\rightarrow WW^{(*)}$ we find that the bound \eqref{eq:concurrencebound} on the square of the concurrence is greater than zero for values of $\alpha\gtrsim 0.55$, as shown in Figure~\ref{fig:mixalpha}.
 Hence one could determine using this method that the state is non-separable over the range of $0.55 \lesssim \alpha\leq 1$.

-For the $ZZ$ state $\rhomixZZ$ the corresponding range is $0.73 \lesssim \alpha \leq 1$.
-This suggests that a higher signal-to-background ratio is required to detect entanglement in the $H\rightarrow ZZ^{(*)}$ case than in the $H\rightarrow WW^*$ channel.
+For the $ZZ$ state $\rhomixZZ$ the corresponding range is larger.
+However, both the the bound on the concurrence and the Bell expectation values yield unphysically high values (above $\tfrac{4}{3}$ and $1+\sqrt{11/3}$ respectively) as $\alpha$ approaches unity, indicating a need to account for the effects described Refs.~\cite{Aguilar-Saavedra:2024jkj,DelGratta:2025qyp,Goncalves:2025qem,DelGratta:2025xjp}.
 Nevertheless the $ZZ$ case might be more experimentally accessible since, unlike the case of the leptonic $W$ boson decays, there are no neutrinos in the final state so the signal may be cleanly identified from events in which the four-lepton invariant mass is close to $m_H$.

 When selection cuts are applied to the diboson processes the contributions of different Feynman diagrams with different spin structures differ, and so the density matrix varies.
 To investigate the effect of these effects we calculate $\mintertboundsq$ separately for different ensembles of $W^+W^-$, $W^+Z$ and $ZZ$ events, each defined by a coarse binning on the angle $\theta_{\rm cm}$ of one of the parent bosons relative to the beam in the CM frame, and a threshold requirement $m_{\rm cm}^{\min}$ on the invariant mass of the diboson pair.